All docs

 I can't find a version from a specific date

-Version history is retained based on your plan (30 days for Starter/Pro, 180 days for Enterprise).
+Version history is retained based on your plan (30 days for Launch/Growth, 180 days for Enterprise).
 Versions outside your retention window are no longer available.
 If you're on a Free or Trial plan, version history is not enabled.

 Restoring a version removed columns I still needed